vaan2010/FaceAgeGenderRecognition/README.md

 ```

 ## Training Details
-All of training details you can check FaceAgeGenderRecognition.pdf
+All of training details you can check the document named FaceAgeGenderRecognition.pdf.

 ## Results